|Nutrition Facts (per serving)|

 Add the bourbon and fill the glass with ice.
 Stir well.

-Add a splash of club soda and garnish with a strawberry.
+Add a splash of club soda.

 - Slicing strawberries makes them easier to muddle.
 The easiest way to prepare them is to rinse them, remove the green part, then cut them into three pieces lengthwise.